In the past, I used to believe that it was only possible to learn a language well if you could go and study abroad.

 - Follow the social media accounts of the Brazilian Embassy in your country.
 If they are active, they always plan Brazilian events (like the Brazilian Day).

-- Start a blog, Facebook page, Instagram account to share your progress and ask for help and feedback with the language.
+- Start a blog, Facebook page, TikTok or Instagram account, YouTube channel, to share your progress and ask for help and feedback with the language.

 - Create a Portuguese corner at home.
 With Brazilian colors, pictures, souvenirs (or something done by you), books, etc.